Today, we’ll be taking a look at the Arturia MiniFuse 2 USB-C audio interface.

 Compared to other audio interfaces

-Despite the Scarlett being roughly $20 more expensive, and having the added feature of Focusrite’s iconic AIR effect preamps – the two interfaces are more or less the same.
-For us, however, we like Focusrite better.
+Despite the Scarlett being usually more expensive and having the added feature of Focusrite’s iconic AIR effect preamps, the two interfaces are more or less the same.
+For me, however, I like the Focusrite better.

 You can’t really go wrong with choosing either one of these interfaces.
 They have the same I/O, same bit depth and sample rate, and the preamp performances are equivalent.